sanyamjain007/GamingPlatform/README.md

 2. Display a list of available games to play.
 3. Allow user to create character.
 4. Allow user to choose enemy.
+5. Introduce levels in game and level up based on experience.